mufg80/CS300_Enhancement2/README.md

 Code Example

 Example A: Load Courses from File
 The BuildStructureFromFile function prompts the user for a file name (without extension), appends .txt, and loads course data into the BST.
-Exampe C++:
+Exampe cpp```

 void BuildStructureFromFile(std::string &filePath, BST::BinarySearchTree &tree)
 {
     if (filePath.size() < 1 || !std::filesystem::exists(filePath))
     {
         std::string message = "            Enter the file name for the courses list (no extension).";